 What is Psychological First Aid?

-Psychological First Aid is the action of assessing a situation to determine the needs of the individuals who are affected, and implementing a 4 step cycle to connect, protect, and link the involved persons.
+Psychological First Aid is the action of assessing a situation to determine the needs of the individuals who are affected, and implementing the Red Cross Look/Listen/Link/Live model.
 These skills can be scaled to fit situations of all types.

 This program uses the latest evidence-based research and case-based learning to address topics such as:

 Psychological First Aid can be provided at the time of an incident or in the days, months or even years following.
-It is not counselling or professional services and should be seen similarly to the actions of a person rendering First Aid for an illness or injury.
-An individual needs assessment determines if the first aider will render care themselves, or connect the ill/injured person with more advanced care.
+It is not counselling or professional services and should be seen similarly to the actions of a person rendering First Aid for an injury.
+An assessment determines if the first aider will render care themselves, or connect the injured person with more advanced care.

-These topics are addressed with a positive outlook with the goal of building resiliency, which is more effective at improving outcomes for individuals and others in their care.
+These topics are addressed with a positive outlook with the goal of building resiliency, which improves outcomes for individuals and others in their care.

 Psychological First Aid Course Details